Employer Information

 Where the placement is based Bristol Royal Hospital for Children

 Educational Supervisor for the placement Your Educational Supervisor will be an accredited Educational Supervisor.
-It is your responsibility to ensure that you have a beginning, midway and end of placement meeting with your allocated Educational Supervisor to set learning objectives and monitor and assess your progress.
+It is your responsibility to ensure that you have a beginning and end of placement meeting with your allocated Educational Supervisor to set learning objectives and monitor and assess your progress.

 Main duties of the placement